Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Deviation for Green metrics

-\begin{theo} Let $G$ be a finitely generated acting acylindrically and non-elementarily on the geodesic hyperbolic space $X$, endowed with the word metric $d_G$.
-Let $\mu_0$ be a measure on $G$ with superexponential tail whose support generates a non-elementary group that acts with unbounded orbits on $X$.
+\begin{theo} Let $G$ be a finitely generated group acting acylindrically and non-elementarily on the geodesic hyperbolic space $X$.
+Let $\mu_0$ be a symmetric measure on $G$ whose finite support generates $G$.
 Then $\mu_0$ has a neighborhood $\mathcal N$ with the following properties.
 There exists $C$ so that for each symmetric $\mu\in \mathcal N$, each $\mu'$ in $\mathcal N$, $0\leq k\leq n$ and $l\geq 1$ we have

 where $(x,y)_w^{\calG_\mu}$ denotes the Gromov product in the Green metric $d^\mu_{\calG}$ with respect to $\mu$. \end{theo}

 The rest of this section is devoted to the proof of the theorem.